 Moving from Las Vegas to Orlando meant different demographics and new prospects.
 "We met some new customers and wrote orders with new customers," said Dan Son with VERY MODA, LLC, an exhibitor at OFFPRICE.
-He drove from Houston where the wholesale clothing company that sells women's apparel and accessories to the Atlanta Market the week before and then to Orlando.
+He drove from Houston where the wholesale clothing company that sells women's apparel and accessories to MAGIC and WWIN did not have carpeting on the show floor, while OFFPRICE opted for gray aisle carpeting so that exhibitors wouldn't spill over into the aisles.

+the Atlanta Market the week before and then to Orlando.

 "We've exhibited in OFFPRICE for more than 10 years," Son said.
 "OFFPRICE is something that we consider a good margin of our total revenue of the year.
 Even so here, despite the fact that it's definitely different from the Las Vegas times.
 We are seeing fewer companies coming out to buy, and traffic has definitely gone down.
 But we absolutely got a return on investment from exhibiting in the show."
 MAGIC exhibitor Mike Parti with Mata Shoes, a company based in Los Angeles with a staff of 18, agreed: "The show exposed us to a lot of local boutiques and businesses," he said.
 "MAGIC Pop-up Orlando was good for us.
 We absolutely got a return on our investment in the show."